Installation

 BOSS is written in Python 3 and distributed as a PyPI package.

-If you are not using virtual enviroments, we recommend doing a user-installation with pip:
+If you are not using virtual enviroments, we recommend doing a user installation with pip:

 python3 -m pip install --user aalto-boss